virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `api [cp]` - specifying a target node group for the API method to be executed at (e.g. *cp*).
 Learn more details about <a href="/creating-manifest/selecting-containers" target="_blank"><em>Specifying Target Container</em></a> within the linked page.
 - *jelastic.environment.control.RestartNodesByGroup* - Jelastic API method for restarting nodes by group

-This parameter (*jelastic.environment.control.RestartNodesByGroup*) can be simplified like shown in the example below.
+This parameter (*jelastic.environment.control.RestartNodesByGroup*) can be simplified like shown in the next example.
 ``` json
 {
     "api [cp]" : "environment.control.RestartNodesByGroup"